 Our surgical services continue to make a difference in the lives of thousands of people who visit Kona Community Hospital.
 Inpatient surgical capabilities include operating suites equipped for both elective and emergency procedures.

-Whether it is a planned general, orthopedic, gynecologic, gastrointestinal, ophthalmic, podiatry or emergency surgery, the surgical team at Kona Community Hospital has only one goal: to provide the best patient care possible.
+Whether it is a planned general, orthopedic, gynecologic, gastrointestinal, ophthalmic, pediatric dentistry, podiatry or emergency surgery, the surgical team at Kona Community Hospital has only one goal: to provide the best patient care possible.
 With this, the safety, satisfaction, and peace of mind of our patients and their loved ones are of primary importance.

 Important Reminders for Your Short Stay Visit

 - A nurse from the Short Stay unit will call you prior to your surgery date with necessary instructions and will answer any of your questions at that time.